-VI.
-Billable Units
+C. Billable Units

-A. Per Diem Rate

-- 1. The per diem will start the day of the first face-to-face with the targeted caregiver(s). - 2.
+- a.
+Per Diem Rate - i.
+The per diem will start the day of the first face-to-face with the targeted caregiver(s). - ii.
 The per diem will end the day of the closure of the case or the day the child(ren) is removed from the home.

-B. Medicaid
+b.
+Medicaid

-- 1. For medically necessary services: - a) Medicaid or other third party payers may be utilized to treat the presenting condition. - b) Examples of medically necessary services include, but are not limited to: - (1) Substance Use Disorder Treatment - (2) Detoxification - (3) Acute hospitalization - 2.
-The per diem rates are developed assuming that DCS will pay for the full cost of the services provided under the evidence-based models that form the foundation of the work with the family. - 3.
-Providers should not bill Medicaid (or any other third party) for the services that DCS is providing, but Medicaid can be billed for any covered services that are provided outside of the DCS per diem model.

-- C. Interpretation, Translation, and Sign Language Services - 1.
-The location of and cost of interpretation, translation, and sign language services are the responsibility of the Service Provider. - 2.
-If the translation, sign language, or interpretation service is needed in the delivery of Family Preservation Services referred, DCS will reimburse the Provider for the cost of the interpretation, translation, or sign language service at the actual cost of the service to the Provider. - 3.
-The referral from DCS must include the request for interpretation services and the agency's invoice for this service must be provided when billing DCS for the service. - 4.
-Providers can use DCS contracted agencies and request that they be given the DCS contracted rate, but this is not required. - 5.
+- i.
+For medically necessary services: - 1.
+Medicaid or other third party payers may be utilized to treat the presenting condition. - 2.
+Examples of medically necessary services include, but are not limited to: - a.
+Substance Use Disorder Treatment - b.
+Detoxification - c.
+Acute hospitalization - ii.
+The per diem rates are developed assuming that DCS will pay for the full cost of the services provided under the evidence-based models that form the foundation of the work with the family. - iii.
+Providers should not bill Medicaid (or any other third party) for the services that Probation/DCS is providing, but Medicaid can be billed for any covered services that are provided outside of the DCS per diem model. - c.
+Interpretation, Translation, and Sign Language Services - i.
+The location of and cost of interpretation, translation, and sign language services are the responsibility of the Service Provider. - ii.
+If the translation, sign language, or interpretation service is needed in the delivery of Family Preservation Services referred, DCS will reimburse the Provider for the cost of the interpretation, translation, or sign language service at the actual cost of the service to the Provider. - iii.
+The referral from Probation/DCS must include the request for interpretation services and the agency's invoice for this service must be provided when billing DCS for the service. - iv.
+Providers can use DCS contracted agencies and request that they be

+- given the DCS contracted rate, but this is not required. - v.
 The Service Provider is free to use an agency or persons of their choosing as long as the interpretation, translation, or sign language service is provided in an accurate and competent manner and billed at a fair market rate.

-VII.
-Reporting
+D. Reporting

-- A. Providers will be required to prepare, maintain, and provide any statistical reports, program reports, other reports, or other information as requested by DCS relating to the services provided. - B. These monthly reports are due by the 10th of the month, unless requested earlier by DCS, following service provision. - C. DCS will require an electronic reporting system which will include documenting time and services provided to families. - D. DCS may, but is not obligated to, adopt and require Provider to use a standardized tool for evaluating family functioning.
+- a.
+Providers will be required to prepare, maintain, and provide any statistical reports, program reports, other reports, or other information as requested by DCS relating to the services provided. - b.
+These monthly reports are due by the 10th of the month, unless requested earlier by Probation/DCS, following service provision. - c.
+DCS will require an electronic reporting system which will include documenting time and services provided to families. - d.
+DCS may, but is not obligated to, adopt and require Provider to use a standardized tool for evaluating family functioning.

-VIII.
-Case Record Documentation
+E. Case Record Documentation